 The Dutch entered the competition in earnest at the end of the 16th century.
 Dutch explorers Van Houtman and Van Neck made friends with native sultans and organized trading posts which eventually gave Holland the monopoly in the early 17th century.
 In 1658, the cinnamon trade in Ceylon was under their control, and in 1663, the best pepper ports on the Malabar Coast were theirs.
 When prices for cinnamon or other spices fell too low in Amsterdam, they would burn the spices.

 England was an immense threat to the Portuguese and later, the Dutch, because they were a power at sea.
 In 1600, the British East India Company was chartered by Queen Elizabeth I, and its major objective was obtaining spice cargoes.
 The British worked slowly in their attempt to gain the power away from the Dutch, and finally in 1780, England and Holland started a war which severely weakened Dutch power in India.
 By the 1800s everything that once belonged to Portugal and Holland was controlled by the British.

 Spice growers now export their products through their own organizations or through exporting houses.
-Spices are now distributed by food manufacturers, wholesalers and retailers.
-With the advances in technology and science, too, the spices are now able to flourish in other parts of the world with similar climates as India.
+Spices are now distributed by food manufacturers, wholesalers, and retailers.
+With the advances in technology and science, too, spices are now able to flourish in other parts of the world with similar climates as India.

 - Baker, J.N.L.
 A History of Geographical Discovery and Exploration.
 London: George G. Harrap & Co.
 Ltd., 1931.